WEREMSOFT/raylib-wiki-fork/Working-for-Android.md

 It's helpful to know step by step what each part of the process is doing.
 For this, let's create a simple bash script, where each line can be run manually and the results can be seen.
 This should be useful for understanding the process on Linux as well.

+This is simple as in we're just using shell commands, no cmake, no builders of any kind.

 ## Folder Setup

 > Note: project.c is copied from raylib/templates/simple_game/simple_game.c